camcl/poolimputeSNPs/README.md

 __Warning:__ due to the memory requirements of the program, `'prophaser'` must be run only in a cluster environment.

-NB: An example of imputation with Beagle 4.1. is provided in the repository of `genotypooler`.
+NB: An example of script for running imputation with Beagle 4.1..along with a genetic map in the required plink format are provided in the repository of `genotypooler` (branch _magicwheat_).

 ## Usage with a container (recommended, even necessary if running on a cluster)

-Avoid creating the (very large) conda environment.
+Avoid creating the (very large-sized) conda environment.

 ### Verify the installation of Apptainer